• Home

 Donate Now

-Water the seeds to nurture our needs.
-What your donation fuels.
 Black Farmers Index and Ark Republic solidified a partnership to split our donations.
-Both of our organizations are Black-women led.
+Both of our organizations are Black-woman founded and Black-women led.
 Your donation today goes to two powerful, creative social ventures.

 Donate Here